The Motor Accident Compensation scheme in NSW

-All persons injured (including those responsible for the cause of the accident) in a motor accident are eligible for limited compensation on the basis that they complete a form and submit it to the relevant insurer within 28 days of the date of the accident.
+All persons injured (including those responsible for the cause of the accident) in a motor accident are eligible for limited compensation on the basis that they complete a form and submit it to the relevant CTP insurer within 28 days of the date of the accident.
 Late claims can also be accepted with a reasonable explanation for delay.

 Therefore if you have been injured in a motor vehicle accident as either a driver, passenger, cyclist or pedestrian it is important that you obtain legal advice immediately to protect your rights.